jhs67/pg-formation/README.md

-  pg-formation dump   - Dump the contents of an existing database pg-formation parse  - Parse the configuration and dump the normalized contents pg-formation show   - Show the statements needed to update the database
+  pg-formation dump   - Dump the contents of an existing database pg-formation parse  - Parse the configuration and dump the normalized contents pg-formation show   - Show the statements needed to update the database pg-formation run    - Run the update statements and check the updated database

 Options:
   --version              Show version number                           [boolean]